Ampless/Adsignificamus/README.md

 `DATE` is another date and time in the format `%d.%m.%Y %H:%M`.

-In the two real-world schools tested, `TITLE` is always `subst_001`, but the public/test account shows, that it might not be.
+In the two real-world schools tested, `TITLE` is always `subst_001`, but the public/test account shows that it might not be.

-`DETAIL` is the full URL pointing to the HTML of the plan in question.
+`DETAIL` is the full URL pointing to the content (usually HTML) of the plan in question.
 (e.g. `https://light.dsbcontrol.de/DSBlightWebsite/Data/13ccccbb-e6a8-466a-addc-00bba830c6cf/4f301632-7422-4186-96a2-2b7911f54bc5/Vertretungen-Woche.htm`)

 `CONTYPE` is another integer, usually 6, sometimes 4.
+It **seems** to be 6 if `DETAIL` is an HTML and 4 if it is a PNG. <!--TODO: investigate-->

-`INDEX` is yet another integer that may (!) be intended for sorting the pages.
+`INDEX` is yet another integer that **may** be intended for sorting the pages.

 `PREVIEW` is the path to the preview PNG hosted on the preview endpoint (usually `https://light.dsbcontrol.de/DSBlightWebsite/Data/`).
 (e.g. `13ccccbb-e6a8-466a-addc-00bba830c6cf/4f301632-7422-4186-96a2-2b7911f54bc5/preview.png`)